iver56/audiomentations/docs/waveform_transforms/room_simulator.md

 A ShoeBox Room Simulator.
 Simulates a cuboid of parametrized size and average surface absorption coefficient.
 It also includes a source and microphones in parametrized locations.

-Use it when you want a ton of synthetic room impulse responses of specific configurations characteristics or simply to quickly add reverb for augmentation purposes
+Use it when you need a large number of synthetic room impulse responses with specific configuration characteristics or simply to quickly add reverb for augmentation purposes.

 ## RoomSimulator API